Wednesday, January 7, 2021, 10:18 a.m.

 - Limiting the overall number of patients at any given time, particularly for populations at higher risk for severe illness from COVID-19.

-What is the recommendation for receiving influenza vaccine this fall/winter with the current COVID-19 pandemic?
+What is the recommendation for receiving flu vaccine this fall/winter with the current COVID-19 pandemic?

-It is likely flu viruses and the virus causing COVID-19 will both be circulating.
-The CDC recommends everyone ≥6 months receive a yearly flu vaccine.
-During the COVID-19 pandemic, reducing the overall burden of respiratory illnesses is especially important to protect vulnerable populations at risk for severe illness, the healthcare system, and other critical infrastructure systems.
-Healthcare providers should use every opportunity to administer influenza vaccines to all eligible persons.
+In accordance with the CDC, DHEC recommends that everyone six months and older receive a yearly flu vaccine.
+During this COVID-19 pandemic, reducing the overall burden of respiratory illnesses is especially important in order to protect vulnerable populations at risk for severe illness and reduce hospitalizations.
+Healthcare providers should offer flu vaccine at every opportunity all eligible patients.

-Can other vaccines, including influenza vaccines, be administered at the same time as the COVID-19 vaccines?
+Can other vaccines, including flu vaccines, be administered at the same time as the COVID-19 vaccines?

-Should influenza vaccines be given to someone with suspected or confirmed COVID-19?
+Should flu vaccines be given to someone with suspected or confirmed COVID-19?

 Are there any contraindications with providing COVID-19 vaccine while someone is being treated with antivirals for influenza?